£17 an Hour Annual Salary — £33,150 Per Year

-This page is pre-filled for £17 per hour and uses 37.5 hours per week and 52 weeks per year to convert to annual gross salary, then applies UK deductions for a quick take-home estimate.
+This page is pre-filled for £17 per hour in England, Wales and Northern Ireland and uses 37.5 hours per week and 52 weeks per year to convert to annual gross salary, then applies UK deductions for a quick take-home estimate.

 Converted Salary